ibexa/documentation-developer/docs/update_and_migration/from_4.5/update_from_4.5.md

 !!! caution

-    The `2023_10_10_16_14_dashboard_permissions.yaml` migration creates a Role dedicated for dashboard management and assigns it to the Editors User Group.
-If you have custom User Groups which need to manipulate dashboards, you need to skip this migration, copy it to your migrations folder (by default, `src/Migrations/Ibexa/migrations`) and adjust it according to your needs before execution.
+    The `2023_10_10_16_14_dashboard_permissions.yaml` migration creates a Role dedicated for dashboard management and assigns it to the Editors user group.
+If you have custom user groups which need to manipulate dashboards, you need to skip this migration, copy it to your migrations folder (by default, `src/Migrations/Ibexa/migrations`) and adjust it according to your needs before execution.

 For [[= product_name_com =]] there's an additional migration:
 ``` bash